isabellaPhung/UCSC-CSE123-S25/doc/design/server_design.md

 ### Device security

-When adding devices to accounts, it's important to ensure that users aren't able to randomly
+When associating devices to accounts, it's important to ensure that users aren't able to access devices which aren't theirs.
-%% TODO describe adding a device, but with api token or some other
+In order to do this, each device will be shipped with a serial number and a code.
-%% measure of seciryt so that the device can access the api
+When adding a device, the user must enter the serial number and code, along with a name for the device.
-%% withous users guessing random ids
+%% TODO describe adding a device (with api token/security), accessing device data endpoint needs proper token